beenotung/dom-proxy/README.md

 This example consists of a input and text message.

-With the `watch()` function, the text message is initialied and updated according to the input value.
+With the `watch()` function, the text message is initialized and updated according to the input value.
 We don't need to specify the dependency explicitly.

 ```typescript
 import { watch, input, span, label, fragment } from 'dom-proxy'